-Scalise expected to be released from hospital
+Scalise returns to Capitol Hill from hospital

 - He first returned to work on Capitol Hill in September

-Washington (CNN)House Majority Whip Steve Scalise is expected to be released from the hospital Monday after undergoing surgery almost two weeks ago, multiple lawmakers and GOP aides told CNN.
+Washington (CNN)House Majority Whip Steve Scalise headed straight to Capitol Hill from the hospital Monday after undergoing surgery almost two weeks ago.

+Scalise returned to Capitol Hill for the upcoming vote in the House on the short-term spending bill that's expected to pass the Senate and reopen the government after a three-day shutdown.

 The Louisiana Republican had a planned surgery on January 10 as part of his ongoing recovery from the injuries he sustained during a June 2017 shooting at a congressional baseball practice.

+"I'm feeling real good," Scalise said, taking questions from reporters on Capitol Hill.

+"Obviously, a lot's going on here.
+I'm glad I'm able to come back to hopefully see us reopen the government," Scalise said.
+"I know it's been an interesting last few days."

-The announcement was made at the House Republican conference meeting and a loud cheer could be heard from outside the room.
+The announcement of Scalise's release from the hospital was made at the House Republican conference meeting Monday and a loud cheer could be heard from outside the room.

-Four people, including Scalise, were shot and two others were injured when a man opened fire on a baseball field in Alexandria, Virginia on June 14, 2017.
+Four people, including Scalise, were shot and two others were otherwise injured when a man opened fire on a baseball field in Alexandria, Virginia on June 14, 2017.
 Scalise suffered a single gunshot wound to his left hip.

 He first returned to work on Capitol Hill in September.